What is Executive Function (EF)?

 - Offers client-centered education and strategies that also incorporate policies and options on each academic campus.

 - Supports the client to develop a study schedule and routine, and coaches provide accountability to the client to support their follow through.

-- Clients have the option of participating in CCS wellness groups to increase their social connection and support.
+- Increases social connections and support with the option of participating in CCS wellness groups

-- Explore feelings around academic confidence, anxiety, and/or fear.
+- Explores feelings around academic confidence, anxiety, and/or fear.

-- Understand their limitations and what can be done to accommodate and improve academic and life management skills.
+- Provides understanding of limitations and what can be done to accommodate and improve academic and life management skills.

-- Assess strengths and create an academic and life management plan based on this information.
+- Assesses strengths and creates an academic and life management plan based on this information.

-- Sharpen learning or life management skills, including:
+- Sharpens skills for learning or life management, including: